Mexico - English

 85%

-We are present in 10 coffee-producing countries around the world, covering 85% of global coffee production
+We are present in 10 coffee-producing countries around the world, covering 85% of global coffee production.

-A team of 40 sustainability experts helps us source coffee responsibly
+Sustainability experts helps us source coffee responsibly.

 Our Coffee Value Chain